 Stay: The Shelter Harbor Inn combines upscale amenities, a country retreat-like setting, and the best of New England's beauty and traditions.

 Love: Scenes from Wes Anderson’s 2012 “Moonrise Kingdom” starring Bill Murray and Bruce Willis were filmed on the trail.

 Wolf Hill Forest Preserve, Smithfield

 Wolf Hill Forest Preserve has multiple well-marked trails, many of which intersect at different points.
 Most of the trails are old farm roads rolling through forests of mature oaks and maples and some pine and hemlocks.
-You’ll find huckleberry and blueberry bushes and might see songbirds, wild turkeys, deer and hawks in your travels.
-The best-known trail on this hike is the World War II Memorial Loop, in honor of the three U.S. Army Air Corps men who died there in a 1943 plane crash (there’s a memorial to the men on the loop).
-The Mary Mowry Trail is the most challenging option and is steep and rocky at parts.
+You’ll find huckleberry and blueberry bushes and might see songbirds, wild turkeys, deer, and hawks in your travels.
+The best-known trail on this hike is the World War II Memorial Loop, in honor of the three U.S. Army Air Corpsmen who died there in a 1943 plane crash (there’s a memorial to the men on the loop).
+The Mary Mowry Trail is the most challenging option and is steep and rocky in parts.